iterative/dvc.org/content/docs/studio/get-started.md

   - **Filters:** Filter commits
   - **Columns:** Select columns to display
   - **Show plots:** Show plots for the selected commits
-  - **Compare:** Compare different experiements
+  - **Compare:** Compare different experiments
   - **Run:** Run experiments by selecting any one commit (Refer [here](/doc/studio/run-experiments) for how to run experiments)
   - **Trends:** Generate trend charts to show metric evolution over time
   - **Delta mode:** Toggle between absolute values and difference from the first row

 You can connect to additional repositories and add more views as needed.
-You can find out how to do this in the next section.
+You'll find out how to do this in the next section.